5.11 Tactical: Retail stores

-As of September 2020, 5.11 Tactical operates a chain of 82 retail stores across 27 states in the United States, as well as overseas branches in Germany, Australia, Mexico, Bahrain, Mainland China, Taiwan, Indonesia, Ireland, Japan, and Philippines.
-Additionally, the flagship store was established to Finland in August 2020.
-In 2021, they have continued their announced plan to open new stores with multiple locations under development.
+As of August 2023, 5.11 Tactical operated a chain of over 100 retail stores across 34 states in the United States, as well as overseas branches in Australia, Bahrain, China, Germany, Indonesia, Ireland, Japan, Mexico, Philippines, Portugal and Taiwan.
+Additionally, the flagship store was established in Finland in August 2020.

+In 2023, they have continued their plan to open new stores with multiple locations under development.

 In popular culture

-5.11 Tactical makes clothing, gloves, boots, holsters, knives, flashlights, slings, and packs for law enforcement use, but is popular with civilian shooters and private military contractors.

 Actress Jennifer Garner and her co-stars wore 5.11 watches in the 2007 film The Kingdom.

-5.11 is the official plate carrier of the CrossFit Games..

-5.11 products are featured in various Ubisoft video games including Tom Clancy's Ghost Recon Wildlands, Far Cry 5, Tom Clancy's The Division 2, and Tom Clancy's Ghost Recon Breakpoint.

 In the episode "The Truth Has a Ring to It" from the second season of the HBO series Barry, Monroe Fuches (portrayed by Stephen Root) is seen wearing a 5.11 backpack.

+Table of 5.11 products featured in various video games: